ppernot/rgumlib/Readme.md

 The package implements also various plotting functions, and tools for sensitivity analysis.

-It has been mostly used as a teaching package.
+It is mostly used as a teaching package.

 ## Want to test it before installing ?